rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 > Note that the event ends at midnight.
 It may be a good idea to check your return trip home and/or get an OV-fiets.

 ## Who are eligible to participate?
-Participation is open to all members of the Leiden academic community, from BA/BSc students to professors.
+Participation is open to teams with at least one member of the Leiden academic community, from BA/BSc students to professors.
 We encourage mixed-seniority teams and interdisciplinary teams to apply.

 ## Will a computer be provided?
 No, you are expected to bring your own device.
 Power outlets and access to Eduroam and the Leiden University WiFi are available.